Pauly D & Jenni Farley Reveal Secret Attempt To Rekindle Romance On ‘Jersey Shore’

 “Pauly and I have this weird past.
 And after I filed for a divorce, I tried to reopen that past,” she said.
 “He surprised me for my birthday and I went back to his hotel room and it just didn’t work out like that.
 So I decided to just end it there.
 I mean, obviously, that was terrible.
 So yeah, I really don’t know what to say.
 I would have totally went and did dirty things with Pauly.”

-She then said that if Pauly would talk to her about his feelings she would consider a romantic relationship with him.
-In turn, Pauly remarked that although he would love to take their friendship to a physical level he wouldn’t want to begin that type of relationship with Jenni only to perhaps, not have it work out and it later, jeopardizing their friendship of ten years.
+She then said that if Pauly would talk to her about his feelings, she would consider a romantic relationship with him.
+In turn, Pauly remarked that although he would love to take their friendship to a physical level, he wouldn’t want to begin that type of relationship with Jenni only to perhaps have it not work out, and it later jeopardizing their friendship of 10 years.

 Vinny clarified the cast’s thoughts on the situation by remarking that Jenni and Pauly are like brother and sister, and no one would understand the complexities of each other’s lives better.
 He called the couple “weirdly a match.”